Tauri App: One Frontend Codebase for Native and Web

 What the Rest of the App Gets From This

-Once the provider exposes a loaded Store, most of the application does not care where that store came from.
+Those lower-level details matter because they let the rest of the application stay boring.
+Once the provider exposes a loaded Store, most of the app does not care where that store came from.

 A typical consumer looks like this in my codebase: